-- 129,000 service members (1 in 4 women, 1 in 15 men) faced severe and persistent sexual harassment or gender discrimination in 2016. - The majority of victims were harassed by someone in their chain of command.
+- 128,000 service members (1 in 4 women, 1 in 15 men) faced severe and persistent sexual harassment or gender discrimination in 2016. - Most victims were harassed or discriminated against by someone in their chain of command.

 Good Order and Discipline at Risk